 Talk to someone about their perspective of you in both the Authority and the Purpose areas.
 Where do they see you as having strengths, and where do they see you as having challenges?

-At the Proficient level for Capacity, you are relating and operating in the Adult Position, stably and effectively.
+At the Proficient level for Capability, you are relating and operating in the Adult Position, stably and effectively.

-Have conversations with a supportive person regarding your Capacity:
+Have conversations with a supportive person regarding your Capability:

 There are many human emotions.
 A large emotional vocabulary can accelerate our growth and make communicating with others more satisfying.
 People who only have a few emotions they are aware of often have difficulty in relationships and careers.
 This list of 100 feelings is by no means comprehensive, but it is a good start.

 Emotions I feel effect my personal well-being and attitude.

 We are built to survive and grow through relationships.
 Just as our bodies require biological nutrients, such as vitamins and minerals, our brains require relational nutrients as well.
 Research shows that when we are isolated from the right kinds of people, or are overexposed to the wrong kinds, it affects our thinking, energy, emotional state and functioning.